AttackofTheBranches/MCUP/README.md

 # What does MCUP mean?

 I don’t know.
-I wrote the early alpha for this a year ago, and then for rhe longest time I never updated it.
+I wrote the early alpha for this a year ago, and then for the longest time I never updated it.
 Now I’m back and I’ve forgotten.
 So it stands for Magic Carp Unicycle Parade.

 # How to